Published Updated

 - Consider proximity to public transport, schools, and amenities

-- Research neighborhood development plans for future value growth
+- Research neighborhood development plans, separating funded or active work from announcements; future value growth is not guaranteed

 Legal Process